Awards scheme which encourages schools and community groups to take action for the environment launches today

 As world leaders gather at the COP27 global climate change conference to discuss a roadmap to climate resilience and adaptation, the people of Kent are being encouraged to sign up for the Wilder Kent Awards, a scheme which recognises and rewards those taking positive action to restore nature.

-In Kent, air pollution is double the recommended WHO levels and 79% of rivers are impacted by pollution (State of Nature in Kent, 2021).
+In Kent, air pollution is double the recommended WHO levels and 79% of rivers are impacted by pollution.
 The county also has the highest risk of flooding of all local authorities in England (Kent County Council).
 What’s more, the UK Government’s plans to scrap laws protecting wildlife have been labelled an ‘attack on nature’ by wildlife experts.
 This puts 17 wildlife havens at risk of development if they lose their stronger protections.
 Local people are therefore being urged to take action on the ground to tackle these environmental threats.

 The Wilder Kent Awards is an opportunity for local groups to complete environmental actions under three criteria to earn their Bronze, Silver or Gold award.
 Actions are surprisingly simple and easy to complete.
 To protect wildlife, entrants could create a wildlife garden or introduce a pond onto their sites; to improve sustainability and reduce carbon footprint, groups could eliminate the use of single-use plastic or use water butts to capture rainwater for use in gardens; to engage with nature, participants could run outdoor learning sessions or partner with local businesses to become more sustainable.